AdvayRoongta/TableTennisBot/JOURNAL.md

 <img width="1612" height="1328" alt="image" src="https://github.com/user-attachments/assets/b9500892-ea0a-45ca-ac23-b2698dfa9ee8" />

-# 8/8, Color+Made paddle mount better
+# 8/8, Color+Made paddle mount better.
+0.5 hour

 I added color to the project, and made the paddle mount have holders for pencils that I will connect to the paddle using VHB to make the connection stronger.
 I also made the mount thicker.